-'''

-class dvbcss.protocol.server.cii.CIIServer(maxConnectionsAllowed=-1, enabled=True, initialCII=CII(protocolVersion='1.1'))

-'''
+class dvbcss.protocol.server.cii.CIIServer (maxConnectionsAllowed=-1, enabled=True, initialCII=CII(protocolVersion='1.1')) The CUS area class implements a correct for the CSS CUS area class the correct for the corre disconnection of clients and provides an interface for simply setting the CII state and requesting that it be pushed to any connected clients.

 The CIIServer class implements a server for the CSS-CII protocol.
-It transparently manages the connection and disconnection of clients and provides an interface for simply setting the CII state and requesting that it be pushed to any connected clients.
+It transparently manages the connection and